NessaStein/dark_theme/_posts/2017-02-17-MyfirstBlog.md

 layout: post
 title:  "My First Blog Borned"
 date:   2017-02-17 10:47:45
-comments: false
+comments: true
 description: this is a description
 tags:
 - test
 share: true
 ---

-This is a test
+This is a testajslfjaslfjalfjal

 To use it simply grab CSS from userstyles.org, remove `@-moz-document` wrapper, paste CSS in following snippet and put it in Custom Code field in service's advanced settings: